PellagraVitamin B3 deficiency; Deficiency - niacin; Nicotinic acid deficiency

 Niacin is a type of B vitamin.
 It is water-soluble vitamin.
 It is not stored in the body.
 Water-soluble vitamins dissolve in water.
 Leftover amou...Read Article Now Book Mark Article

-Tryptophan is an amino acid needed for normal growth in infants and for nitrogen balance in adults.
-It is an essential amino acid.
-This means your ...Read Article Now Book Mark Article
+Tryptophan is an amino acid needed for normal growth in infants and for the production and maintenance of the body's proteins, muscles, enzymes, and ...Read Article Now Book Mark Article

 Pellagra is caused by having too little niacin or tryptophan in the diet.
 It can also occur if the body fails to absorb these nutrients.

 Pellagra may also develop due to:

 - Carcinoid syndrome (group of symptoms associated with tumors of the small intestine, colon, appendix, and bronchial tubes in the lungs)

 - Certain medicines, such as isoniazid, 5-fluorouracil, 6-mercaptopurine